thefonso/jQuery.WebSocket/README.md

 ================

 jquery.WebSocket enables WebSocket support for all Browsers.
-In older Browsers the WebSocket is emulated by using AJAX Long Polling as fall- back.
+In older Browsers the WebSocket is emulated by using AJAX Long Polling as fallback.
 But all instances of WebSocket providing the same interface and the same events!
 So no need to worry about writing application code based on WebSockets and it's events like onmessage, onclose ...

 One simple interface $.WebSocket(url, protocol, options); thats it.
 The same interface as current native WebSocket implementation.
 The same